zulip/zulip/templates/zerver/help/include/install-matrix.md

     python3 ./tools/provision
     ```

-1. Next, enter the virtualenv, by running the `source` command printed
+1. Activate the virtualenv by running the `source` command printed
    at the end of the `provision` output.

-1. Then, run this to install the Matrix bridge software in your virtualenv.
+1. To install the Matrix bridge software in your virtualenv, run:

     ```
     pip install -r zulip/integrations/matrix/requirements.txt